songfj/kafka-elasticsearch-consumer/README.md

 ### **Kafka Standalone Consumer [Indexer] will read messages from Kafka, in batches, process and bulk-index them into ElasticSearch.**

-### _As described in the illustration above, here is how the indexer works:_

-* Lets assume Kafka has a topic `Topic1` with 5 partitions

-* In the configuration file, kafka-es-indexer.properties, set firstPartition=0 and lastPartition=4 properties

-* start the indexer application as described below

-* there will be 5 threads started, one for each consumer for each of the partitions

-* each job will be reading events from Kafka and indexing them (in batches) into ElasticSearch - using configured index name and type

-* when a new partition is added to the kafka topic - configuration has to be updated and the indexer application has to be restarted

 # How to use ?